mt-class/penn/hw3.md

 <tt>grade &lt; output</tt>

 This command computes
+<a href="http://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient">Spearman's rank correlation coefficient</a>
-(Spearman's rank correlation coefficient)[http://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient] (\(\rho\)) between the automatic ranking and a human ranking of the systems (see Section 4 of (this paper)[http://aclweb.org/anthology-new/W/W11/W11-2103.pdf] for an explanation of how the human rankings were obtained).
+(\(\rho\)) between the automatic ranking and a human ranking of the systems (see Section 4 of
+<a href="http://aclweb.org/anthology-new/W/W11/W11-2103.pdf">this paper</a> for an explanation
+of how the human rankings were obtained).
 A \( \rho \) of 1 means that the rankings are identical; a rank of zero means that they are uncorrelated; and a negative rank means that they are inversely correlated.